palewire/django-postgres-copy/README.md

 $ python manage.py migrate
 ```

 Create a loader that uses this library to load CSV data.
-Once place you could
+One place you could
 put it is in a Django management command.

 ```python